SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 There are two "landuse / landcover" layers into which all sorts of landuse, leisure, natural etc. areas go.
 Most go into "land1", except in the case of some overlays (e.g. military red hatching) which goes into "land2".
 The same name collision avoidance logic is used as in the [equivalent raster map code](https://github.com/SomeoneElseOSM/SomeoneElse-style); the resulting "unnamed" area features also go into "land2".

+Those "landuse, leisure, etc." features that are often large will be written out twice - once as a polygon without a name, and once as a centroid with a name (if one exists).

 ### class

 This is based on the OSM tag.